- BMI is a ratio of a person’s height and weight.

 How is BMI interpreted?

 Once a teen’s BMI has been calculated, it can be interpreted using growth charts designed by the Center for Disease Control (CDC).
 These charts (one for boys and one for girls, aged 2-20) are used to convert a teen’s BMI into a percentile.
-This percentile tells us how a teen’s weight and height compares to other teens of the same age and gender.
+This percentile tells us how a teen has been growing over the years.
 The BMI is then classified using the following scale:

 |less than 5th percentile||Underweight|